 The story of Project What If

-Project What If uses questions asked by real people as a springboard to delve into the real world of science which is creative, collaborative, inspiring and has never been more important.
+Project What If uses questions asked by real people to delve into the real world of science.
+Science can be creative, collaborative and inspiring.
+It has never been more important.

-Over the past three years, we’ve gathered over 10,000 questions from people in every postcode of Bristol - both in our venue and out in the city with our silver Curious Cube.
+Over the past three years, we’ve gathered over 10,000 questions from people in every postcode of Bristol.
+We've done this both in our venue and out in the city with our silver Curious Cube.